Introduction to this edition

-It is especially for HIV positive people to feel more in control of this part of life.
+It is especially for people with HIV to feel more in control of this part of life.

 The guide was written and reviewed by community activists and health professionals, including people living with HIV.

-When appropriate we also refer to latest European and US guidelines.
+We also refer to 2024 European and US guidelines.

 All guidelines stress that ART should be individualised for you.